gammapy/gammapy/docs/tevpy/stats/index.rst

 Note that throughout this package the parameter `alpha = a_on / a_off`
 is used and not the `area_factor = a_off / a_on`.

-TODO: Give references to Li & Ma, Rolke and Feldman-Cousins.
+TODO: More examples.

 Reference/API
 =============

-.. automodapi:: tevpy.statistics.poisson
+.. automodapi:: tevpy.stats.poisson
     :no-inheritance-diagram:

-.. automodapi:: tevpy.statistics.fit_statistics
+.. automodapi:: tevpy.stats.fit_statistics
     :no-inheritance-diagram:

-.. automodapi:: tevpy.statistics.utils
+.. automodapi:: tevpy.stats.utils
     :no-inheritance-diagram: